 RSGB (Radio Society of Great Britain) Member

 QCWA (Quarter Century Wireless Association) Member #37386

 International DX Association #4462

-Supporting member the South East Contest Club, South Coast Amateur Radio Service and the Georgia Single Sideband Assoc.
-Also, active with the Georgia Traffic and Emergency Net and the Maritime Mobile Service Net.
+Supporting member the South East Contest Club, South Coast Amateur Radio Service, Georgia Single Sideband Assoc., and the Georgia Traffic and Emergency Net.

 A few years later, in 1976, I received a Zenith TransOceanic for Christmas and to this day the Zenith is still on the table.